 When this setting is finished, on our “GrossMargin” input, it will display the following:

 The input message will act as a reminder for any new users to set the input between the range as written on the note.

 Finally, on the “Error Alert” tab, you can set different alert styles, including “Stop”, “Warning”, and “Information”.
 For our demonstration, we will set the style to “Warning”.
 The title will be “Warning” also, with the error message to “You have input a gross margin assumption that is not between 0 and 90 percent.”

 We then click OK to complete the data validation settings.
 Now, we will type in 95% into the “GrossMargin” input to ensure that the error message is working as intended.
 If completed correctly, this error screen will pop up as you put 95% on the “GrossMargin”:

 When the error message appears, we will click “Yes” to continue.
 Then, we will use the “Circle Invalid Data” function as explained above to find the input that is outside of our preset range.

 The data validation tool in Excel is an easy-to-use skill that allows users to ensure data integrity and thus use their models with confidence.
-In this article, we explored the step-by-step process of putting data validation on selected inputs, setting input criteria, selecting an input message and finally error alert.
+In this article, we explored the step-by-step process of putting data validation on selected inputs, setting input criteria, selecting an input message and, finally, error alert.
 We also learned how to mark invalid data by using the “Circle Invalid Data” tool.

 Thank you for reading CFI’s guide to using data validation in Excel.
-See the following additional free resources to continue becoming a world-class financial analyst.
+See the following additional free CFI resources to continue becoming a world-class financial analyst.